 In the case of Humiliation and Ijimi, this happens to both Japanese and foreigners.
 So if you are unlucky enough to meet a bad person, you will see the Asian way ...

-Although Brazil is a free country, foreigners, especially Asians, suffer much more from jokes and lack of education.
-But don't think Japan is a wonder.
-Japan has many problems, I even wrote an article about the dark side of Japan.
+Despite Brazil being a free country, foreigners, mainly Asians, suffer much more from jokes and lack of education.
+But don't think that Japan is a thousand wonders.
+Japan has a lot of problems, I even wrote an article about the dark side of Japan.

 The idea that all of Japan comes down to Tokyo - Not everything is as we imagined, but that is not why you will be disappointed with the country of the rising sun.
 Japan is much more than Tokyo, it has 47 Provinces and thousands of cities, it is a group of 6 thousand islands, with different culture and customs.